uynguyen/uynguyen.github.io/source/_posts/Series-React-Native-and-BLE-Part-2-Building-BLE-framework-for-Android.md

 ```

 ## Result
-As we use the same code for Android and iOS from React Native part, so we don't need to modify the React Native part from the previous tutorial.
-As long as you follow the same protocol we defined, everything should work as expected.
+Since we use the same code for both Android and iOS in the React Native part, there is no need to modify the React Native code from the previous tutorial.
+As long as you follow to the protocol we defined, everything should function as intended.

+By maintaining a consistent protocol across both platforms, we can ensure that the code is easily portable and that any changes made to one platform will not affect the other.
+This can significantly streamline the development process and reduce the risk of errors or compatibility issues.

 ![](/Post-Resources/RN-BLE/android_scan_result.png "")

 ## Conclusion
-We finally learned how to create your own Bluetooth library and use it on your React Native project.
-From now on, when adding new features, we only need to implement the logic in Native Code, and no longer have to develop the UI part twice.
-Is this nice? :)
+After spending countless hours researching and experimenting, we have finally learned how to create our own Bluetooth library and use it in our React Native project.
+With this newfound knowledge, the process of adding new features has become significantly easier and more efficient.
+We only need to implement the logic in Native Code instead of having to develop the UI part twice.

+This has not only saved us a tremendous amount of time and effort but also allowed us to focus more on enhancing the functionality of our app.
+We can now dedicate more resources to developing new features, optimizing existing ones, and improving the overall user experience.

+Moreover, our newfound ability to create custom libraries has opened up a whole new world of possibilities for our development team.
+We can now leverage our knowledge of React Native to create even more advanced and innovative features, all while maintaining a streamlined development process.

-Happy coding.
+Happy coding!

 ## Refs
 - [Android Native Modules](https://reactnative.dev/docs/native-modules-android).